awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + `Creating a Job Posting Site using Amazon Aurora and Amazon Translate <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/Creating_amazon_aurora_app>`_ - Discusses how to create a web MVC application that uses Amazon Aurora (for Amazon RDS), the Java JDBC API, and Amazon Translate to display job listing data.

 + `Creating a Job Posting Site using Amazon Redshift and Amazon Translate <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_redshift_application>`_ - Discusses how to create a web MVC application that uses the Amazon Redshift Data API and Amazon Translate to display job listing data.

+The following tutorials use the synchronous Java client to build sample applications:

 + `Creating a dynamic web application that analyzes photos using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_photo_analyzer_app>`_ - Discusses using the AWS SDK for Java and various AWS services, such as Amazon Rekognition, to analyze images.
 This web MVC applicatio analyzes many images and generate a report that breaks down each image into a series of labels.